100+ Best Fundraising Ideas for Everyone in 2024

 breakfast with santa

-Everyone loves Christmas, but this time of the year is perhaps the most magical for the youngest amongst us – and this fundraising idea is catered to them!
+Many people love Christmas, but this time of the year is perhaps the most magical for the youngest amongst us – and this fundraising idea is catered to them!

 Find a facility you can use for free and pick a date.
 Recruit your Santa and plan a bunch of activities for kids and their families while they’re waiting for their turn to take a photo with Santa.
-You can provide a coloring or craft table with simple activities like making a card or an ornament, face painting, story-telling, and bubble blowing, to name a few.
+You can provide a coloring or craft table with simple activities like making a card or an ornament, face painting, story-telling, and bubble-blowing, to name a few.

 Fundraising Potential: ++